Top 25 Legal Pages For Your WordPress Website

 14. Digital Goods Refunds: If you sell digital products on your website.

-16. Privacy Policy for Facebook Apps: Use this policy if you’re using Facebook functionality.
+16. Privacy Policy for Facebook Apps: Use this policy if you use Facebook functionality.

-17. Earnings Disclaimer: To limit your legal liability if your website is promoting strategies and programs to help users make money.
+17. Earnings Disclaimer: Limit your legal liability if your website promotes strategies and programs to help users make money.

 18. Medical Disclaimers: To imply that the information on your website is not intended to be a substitute for professional medical advice, diagnosis, or treatment.